stelzinga/MF/Management_Framework.md

 - Laptops
 - Servers
 - Virtualised versions of the above three
-- Routers
-- Switches
-- Firewalls
-- Cables
+- Networks (LAN, WAN with interconnection of Routers, Switches, Bridges, Firewalls, Cables, ...)
 - Local Storage (NAS, SAN)
-- Cloud
+- Cloud Storage and Cloud Services
 - System Software

 Most of the components above have a minimal software referred to as system software.
 This includes operating systems and utility software.
-The latter includes backup-software, anti-virus etc. Both have no direct use for the Services of the Venture.
+The latter includes backup-software, anti-virus etc.

 ### Applications
 Applications are the software that aid the Venture directly or indirectly in producing the Services.
 There are two main types of Applications: